 View Related Products by Product Action

-Keywords: Fenobam, supplier, Potent, selective, mGlu5, antagonist, mGluR5, antagonists, Group, I, Receptors, Glutamate, Metabotropic, Glutamate, (Metabotropic), Group, I, Receptors, Tocris Bioscience
+Keywords: Fenobam, Fenobam supplier, Potent, selective, mGlu5, antagonist, mGluR5, antagonists, Group, I, Receptors, Glutamate, Metabotropic, (Metabotropic), 2386, Tocris Bioscience

-Currently there are no citations for Fenobam.
 Do you know of a great paper that uses Fenobam from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area